rscohn2/syclreference/source/programming-model/sample-program.rst

    |image4|

 - Line 50 to 52 – Kernel Programming Model – The C++ language
-   ``parallel_for`` statement denotes that the code enclosed in its scope will execute in parallel across the `compute elements <glossary.html>`__ of the device.
-This example code employs a C++ lambda to represent the kernel.
+  ``parallel_for`` statement denotes that the code enclosed in its scope will execute in parallel across the :term:`Processing Elements
+  <Processing Element>` of the device.
+This example code employs a C++
+  lambda to represent the kernel.

    |image5|